ghunkins/huggingface_hub/docs/source/en/guides/repository.md

 Repositories come with some settings that you can configure.
 Most of the time, you will want to do that manually in the repo settings page in your browser.
 You must have write access to a repo to configure it (either own it or being part of an organization).
-In this section, we will see the settings that you can also configure programmatically using `huggingface_hub`.
+In this section, we will see the settings that you can also configure programmatically using `old_huggingface_hub`.

 Some settings are specific to Spaces (hardware, environment variables,...).
 To configure those, please refer to our [Manage your Spaces](../guides/manage-spaces) guide.